-Scams on dating sites come in many forms, while you can find stories of people giving money to partners who later disappear, or marriage fraud, the most common ones usually involve people who never meet, but the motives are the same: either get money or maybe photos and personal details that can be used for blackmail (especially if the sugardaddy is married or high-profile) or identify theft.
-For this reason we usually suggest people avoid online-only relationships, as this article illustrates, or for the ladies, don’t send guys sexy pictures, especially if you’ve never met.
+Scams on dating sites come in many forms.
+While you can find stories of people giving money to partners who later disappear, or marriage fraud, the most common ones usually involve people who never meet.
+Still, the motives are the same: either get money or maybe photos and personal details used for blackmail (especially if the sugar daddy is married or high-profile) or identify theft.
+For this reason, we usually suggest people avoid online-only relationships, as this article illustrates, or for the ladies, don’t send guys sexy pictures, especially if you’ve never met.

 Seeking Arrangement Scams Start With Their Profile